 I really took a chance when I decided to spend the last 10 days of my trip on an island of only 2km².
 Lucky me, Malapascua is an authentic island with a vast underwater playground.
-Just few minutes walking away from the tourist activity of Bounty beach, you will discovered that the island is full of hidden gems: wild beaches and fishermen villages guarded by a white lighthouse.
+Just a few minutes walking away from the tourist activity of Bounty beach, you will discover that the island is full of hidden gems: wild beaches and fishermen villages guarded by a white lighthouse.
 So during your stay do not miss the opportunity to go around.
 Just take any path and get lost!

 Diving in Malapascua is not only interesting for the dive with the thresher sharks, its richness and diversity of dive spots all around is stunning:

 - Deep wall diving in Kalanggaman with thousands of fish